pypa/packaging.python.org/source/specifications/core-metadata.rst

-Because they refer to non-Python software releases, version numbers for this field are **not** required to conform to the format specified in :pep:`440`:  they should correspond to the version scheme used by the external dependency.
+Because they refer to non-Python software releases, version numbers for this field are **not** required to conform to the format specified in the :ref:`Version specifier specification <version-specifiers>`: they should correspond to the version scheme used by the external dependency.

 Notice that there is no particular rule on the strings to be used.